Fixed asset: Units of production depreciation

 Units of production depreciation is a method where the depreciation expense is calculated based on the actual usage or production output of the asset.
-This approach allocates the cost of the asset more accurately over its useful life, as it correlates the depreciation expense with the asset’s actual usage rather than time.
-In other words a business who uses more of the fixed asset would depreciate it more while companies who use less of the asset would depreciate it less.
+This approach allocates the cost of the asset more accurately over its useful life, as it correlates the depreciation expense with the asset's actual usage rather than time.
+In other words, a business who uses more of the fixed asset would depreciate it more while companies who use less of the asset would depreciate it less.
 Usage can be measured in production from the asset or mileage from a vehicle.
 To calculate the units of depreciation method, you need to subtract the salvage value from the capitalized cost which will result in the depreciable cost.
 Then you estimate the amount of hours used of the asset or the amount of units used in its useful life which will then be divided from the net depreciable cost resulting in depreciation cost per hour or production.
 Finally you multiply by the depreciation cost per hour or production by the actual amount of time or production which will result in the depreciation expense in the accounting period.
-For example if you bought machinery for $100,000 expecting it to make 500,000 units with an estimated $10,000 salvage value, it would result in $0.18 in depreciation per unit as (100,000-10,000)/500,000=0.18.
-If it then produces 50,000 units you would multiply $0.18 depreciation per unit times 50,000 equaling $9000 in depreciation.
+For example, if you bought machinery for $100,000 expecting it to make 500,000 units with an estimated $10,000 salvage value, it would result in $0.18 in depreciation per unit as (100,000-10,000)/500,000=0.18.
+If the machine then produces 50,000 units in one year, you would multiply $0.18 depreciation per unit times 50,000 units equaling $9000 in depreciation expense.

+Accelerated method

+The acceleration method is a faster depreciation method in which the asset depreciates faster in the early years of useful life.
+This method is often used to match the wear and tear in the early years due to machinery being more productive and to defer tax liability to the next years.
+There are two commons methods double declining method and sum of the years digit method.

+double declining method

+The double declining method is calculated by using straight line depreciation rate*book value of each year.